 Work zone accidents in Arkansas are not an uncommon occurrence.
 As many roadways throughout the state are being repaired, crash rates are climbing.
 While we’re dedicated to helping accident victims recover compensation for their losses, we also want to aid in the prevention of serious and deadly work zone crashes.
-Whether you’ve been driving for years or you’re new to the road, it’s a good idea to brush up on some safety tips for reducing your risk of an accident in a work zone.
+Whether you’ve been driving for years or you’re new to the road, it’s a good idea to brush up on some safety tips for reducing your risk of a motor vehicle accident in a work zone.

 Safety Tips for Minimizing Work Zone Accidents

 All across the country, thousands of people are injured in work zone accidents every year.
 In Arkansas, we see a number of serious injuries and fatalities related to work zone collisions.
 It’s up to the drivers on the road to operate their vehicles in a manner that doesn’t create harm.
 To encourage the prevention of work zone accidents, we’ve compiled a list of tips drivers can keep in mind the next time they encounter construction on a roadway.